TheJacksonLaboratory/lama_workflow/README.md

 $ lama_reg -c tests/test_data/population_average_data/registration_config_population_average.yaml
 ```
 Other necesasry utilities such as `elastix` and `R` should also be on `$PATH` and available to be called directly.

+# Technical notes

+## The container definition

+- The apptainer/singularity container is build using Ubuntu Bionic (18.04) base docker image.
+- Python (3.6.9) and R (3.4.4) are installed from the official distribution using `apt`.
+- The [the LAMA GitHub repo](https://github.com/mpi2/LAMA) is cloned inside the container and can be accesssed at `/LAMA/`.
+- To resolve and create the Python environment, the `pipenv` lockfile is used from [the LAMA GitHub repo](https://github.com/mpi2/LAMA), specifically from [this commit](https://github.com/mpi2/LAMA/commit/8ca9e4ef59c67c26f9778d951f05e792536404e3).
+To ensure compatibility, the `pipenv` release available at the commit date of the repository was used (`pipenv==2018.11.26`).
+The virtual environment (venv) created by `pipenv` is activated automatically at container runtime.
+- `elastix` release 4.9.0 is installed from [the elastix GitHub repo](https://github.com/SuperElastix/elastix) and is available on the PATH inside the container.